Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

 ## Walk around bug 360

 You should walk around [bug 360](http://github.com/diaspora/diaspora/issues/issue/360).
-This about getting a fast, direct negatuve answer when trying to access port 443 i. e., the https port.
+This is about getting a fast, direct negatuve answer when trying to access port 443 i. e., the https port.
 In this section, I presume your host is located behind a router which you have full access to.